Tetrakern/fictioneer/INSTALLATION.md

 ### SEO Tab

 Only available if you enable the SEO features and no (known) SEO plugin is running.
 Lists all generated Open Graph meta data and schemas used by search engines and social media embeds, created and cached when a post is first visited until modified or purged.
 Whether these services actually display the offered data is entirely up to them.
 You cannot force Google to show your custom description, for example.
 After all, you could write *anything* in there.
-This tab is mostly informative, but you have the options to purge the cached meta data or schemas if that should become necessary.
+This tab is mostly informative, but you can purge the cached meta data or schemas if that should become necessary.

 ### Tools Tab